Top California Mesothelioma Cancer Centers

 The Hoag Family Cancer Institute in Newport Beach offers a long list of support services for patients in every stage of treatment.
 Available programs include financial navigation, exercise, spiritual care, oncology massage and rehabilitation services.

-Stanford Health Care sponsors workshops and resources for patients seeking information about their treatment.
+Stanford Health Care sponsors workshops and resources for patients.
 It has locations in Palo Alto, South Bay and Redwood City.
-Patients can attend classes to learn more about radiation treatment risks, reducing the side effects of chemotherapy and managing mesothelioma progression.
+Patients can attend classes to learn more about cancer treatment.

-Formerly known as The Wellness Community, Cancer Support Community offers a network of free services at locations throughout California.
-The organization dedicates itself to helping patients find, finance and cope with cancer treatment.
-It hosts several monthly events that connect patients with resources to help build social connections, find caretaker services and learn more about their cancer.
+Cancer Support Community offers a network of free services at locations throughout California.
+The organization dedicates itself to helping patients cope with cancer treatment.
+It hosts several monthly events that connect patients with resources.

 Mesothelioma Survivors from California